DrMarchand/Purpose/README.md

 ⸻

-# 🔬 Dr. Marchand’s ⚛︎ Laboratory — The Purpose Scroll
+# 🔬 Dr. Marchand’s ⚛︎ Laboratory — Purpose 📜
 > *one scroll to read · one scroll to run · nothing else*

 ──────────────────────────────────────────────